SaaS Microservices Architecture: Introduction

 5. Efficient Log Management

 Centralized logging is significant for analyzing and debugging the microservices.
 Logs should be streamed to a particular location, such as a database or a file in the repository.
-This ensures all logs are stored at the same place in a similar format, which helps to keep track of each microservice and debug when any problem occurs.
+Consequently, this approach stores all logs in the same place and format, which helps track each microservice and debug any issues that arise.

 SaaS Microservices Architecture: Single-Tenant vs. Multi-Tenant